 Technology Investment Notification (TIN)

-TIN Updates - Updates to a TIN are mandatory when there is a change in investment cost or scope by more than +/- 5%, a change in the contracted vendor or service name, or a change in the contract or service duration.
+TIN Updates - A TIN update is mandatory when there is a change in investment cost or scope by more than +/- 5%, a change in the contracted vendor or service name, or a change in the contract or service duration.

-TIN Reviews - The purpose of the review is to create a statewide technology portfolio, identify potential economies of scale, and avoid unnecessary proliferation of equipment and personnel.
+TIN Reviews - The purpose of the review is to create a statewide technology portfolio, identify potential economies of scale, and to avoid unnecessary proliferation of equipment and personnel.
 The review process is managed by the TIN Administrator within the Enterprise Architecture group.
 Upon review completion, the TIN Administrator will issue a TIN Completion Memo.
-Reviews should be completed within six weeks, although they may be completed sooner depending on workload.
+Reviews are normally completed within two to four weeks, although times may vary depending on workload.
 Any changes to the expected review period will be communicated on the TIN Submitters Teams channel.

-TIN Completion Memos - A TIN Completion Memo serves as a proof that OCIO has evaluated the investment and either supports or rejects it.
-This document can be attached to Purchasing or Governor’s Finance Office (GFO) submissions as required.
+TIN Completion Memos - A TIN Completion Memo serves as evidence that OCIO has evaluated the investment and includes supporting comments and/or precautions regarding the investment.
+Memos should be attached to Purchasing or Governor’s Finance Office (GFO) submissions as required.

-- Completion memos must be attached in CETS when preparing submissions for BOE.
+- • TIN Completion memos must be attached in the Contract Entry and Tracking system (CETS) when preparing submissions for BOE with an aggregated value of $50,000 or more.

 - When submitting an RFP for a technology solution, a TIN Completion Memo may be required and should be submitted concurrently with the proposal.